What is an Ankle Sprain?

 An ankle sprain is a very common injury, often affecting sports people, walkers, gardeners and couch potatoes alike!
 The mechanism of injury often varies a lot from person to person.
 The most common sprain involves the ankle ‘giving way’.
 The lower leg travels onward to the outside edge of the foot, causing the sole of the foot to face inwards (inversion).
 This sprains the ligaments to the outside edge of the ankle.
 You can also have an eversion ankle sprain, although this is not as common.
 A sprain is damage to ligaments, whereas a strain would be damage to muscle.

 Exercises and gentle stretches will also be a key component of a full recovery.
-As always, we would refer as appropriate for any extra management or treatment.
-This may be imaging such as X-Ray, or referral to your GP or a specialist.
+We have a state of the art digital X-Ray on site and we can also directly refer you for other private imaging such as ultrasound or MRI depending on your needs.
 If desired, our chiropractors can write a full report of findings for this purpose to refer you quickly and directly.

 Prognosis of an Ankle Sprain